-The ESI proposal would be expected to change the total production costs of incurred to meet real-time loads through the additional energy inventory incented by ESI and the shifts in energy supply through changes in energy inventory use.
-These additional fuel supplies would be expected as a result of new incentives from ESI for resources to increase energy inventories and otherwise increase the ability of resources to deliver energy supply in real-time (e.g., through general improvements in operational performance).
+ESI for resources to increase energy inventories and otherwise increase the ability of resources to deliver energy supply in real-time (e.g., through general improvements in operational performance).
 With larger energy inventories (and better resource performance), the cost of meeting real-time loads would be reduced, particularly during periods of tight fuel supply when the market would otherwise require that load be met through more costly generation resources.
+These reductions in production costs indicate an increase in market efficiency, reflecting actions to improve energy deliverability in tight market conditions, rather than the underinvestment in energy security that can occur under current market rules, identified as the "misaligned incentives" problem in the White Paper.
+ESI may also change production costs in other ways that are not fully captured in our model, notably through more efficient unit commitment to meet real-time operating reserves.
+As a result, these results may understate any reductions in production costs that ESI produces.

-Table 21 shows the estimated change in total production costs.
+Table 22 shows the estimated change in total production costs.
 The estimate of total production costs includes the marginal cost of production, including fuel and variable costs.
 For example, in the Frequent Case, total model production costs are \$1.42 billion under CMR and \$1.37 billion under ESI, resulting in a \$40.7 million reduction in model production costs.
 Under ESI, the quantity of energy held in inventory at the end of the winter season is greater than under CMR.
 The estimated change in cost of holding this fuel until the beginning of the next winter season is \$5.3 million.
 Netting these holding costs from the \$40.7 million reduction in production costs of supplying energy to load results in a change in total production costs of \$35.5 million.
 Results are similar in the Extended Case, with total production costs reduced by an estimated \$19.3 million, reflecting a reduction in model production costs of \$25.0 million and an increase in holding costs of \$5.7 million.